UOW-Computing/Emperor/README.md

 The bot is highly customisable and coded by the server members themselves.

 ## Instructions

-#NOTE: Need to add instructions on how to fork/git init the project enviroment.
+NOTE: Need to add instructions on how to fork/git init the project enviroment.

 To localy run Emperor, you need a `.env` file.

-#UPDATE: Setup.py now can genereate and .env file.
+#UPDATE: Setup.py now can genereate an.env file.
+#UPDATE: LF Logger now handles logs into a logs folder.

 Follow this order when setting up the project for the first time:
-1- run setup.py follow it's instructions.
-2- run main.py - main.py runs the server for the bot.

-Before creating the file make sure to have a bot ready with its token copied.
+1- Before running the modules, make sure to have a bot ready with its token copied.
 You can create one here: [Discord Application](https://discord.com/developers/applications/).

-Afterwards, either create a `.env` file yourself or use the `setup.py` to create one for yourself.
+2- run setup.py follow it's instructions.
+3- run main.py - main.py runs the server for the bot.

 ## Commands